mckennatim/iot3/READMElog.md

 # READMElog

 ## log
+### 2//7/23 13-hayNewMail_square1_now-respond-to-req
+TODO respond to req

+TODO was not parsing json from the database files.
+Compare to what's coming out of greenhouse SOLUTION use zones.slice(0,-2) to get rid of last comma in json array

 ### 2/6/23 12-127_appCreate_build_copyCONF_compile-run
 ### 2/5/23 11-128_create_conf
 TODO: Create a copy file to move CONFIG.h and .cpp to back to my